Results

 Generating ROC Curves

-The following script can be used to generate ROC curves using gnuplot: create_lfw_all_roc.p (only restricted / unrestricted / unsupervised).
+The following scripts were used to generate the above ROC curves using gnuplot:

-The script takes in one text file for each method, containing on each line a point on the ROC curve, i.e. average true positive rate, followed by average false positive rate, separated by a single space.
+The scripts take in one text file for each method, containing on each line a point on the ROC curve, i.e. average true positive rate, followed by average false positive rate, separated by a single space.
 Additional methods can be added to the script by adding on to the plot command, e.g.

 plot "nowak-original-roc.txt" using 2:1 with lines title "Nowak, original", \